brady691213/ApiGen/src/CodeScaffolding/README.md

 ### Template Models

 These are used as input for rendering [Scriban](https://github.com/scriban/scriban) templates.
+Two such models and templates

 ### Code Element Models